AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 In the above discussion, we assumed that we were dealing with an unbound variable as the incoming argument from Prolog.
-The magic thing about using the PI_unify() function is that it works for all cases of instantitation without the programmer having to explicitly handle each case.
+The magic thing about using the PI_unify() function is that it works for all cases of instantiation without the programmer having to explicitly handle each case.
 Here is a conversation with the Prolog shell which shows the use of the predicates, collect/1 and enter/1.